anonymin/thinkful-vday/readme.md

 ## Conclusion

 Thank you so much for reading.
 Leave questions/comments/issues/concerns below.
-Also, show off your skills - paste the link to your card below.
+Oh, and let us know if the card helps out this Valentine's Day.

 Cheers!